nerdschoolbergen/introduction-to-javascript/exercise-3/README.md

 myFunction();
 ~~~~

-> We just called this a self-executing function, but it's really known as an Immediately Invoked Function Expression or IIFE, pronounced "iffy".
+:exclamation: We just called this a self-executing function, but it's really known as an Immediately Invoked Function Expression or IIFE, pronounced "iffy".
 All you need to remember is that it's a function which invokes itself.

-* Inside the self-executing function, create a data structure that represents yourself.
+:pencil2: Inside the self-executing function, create a data structure that represents yourself.
 Make a variable that contains the following:
   - A property containing your name
   - A property containing your age
   - An _array_ of your 3 favorite foods